rufuspollock-okfn/cop21/agreement/index.md

 7. Each Party shall regularly provide the following information:

- a.
-A national inventory report of anthropogenic emissions by sources and removals by sinks of greenhouse gases, prepared using good practice methodologies accepted by the Intergovernmental Panel on Climate Change and agreed upon by the Conference of the Parties serving as the meeting of the Parties to this Agreement; and
+ 1. A national inventory report of anthropogenic emissions by sources and removals by sinks of greenhouse gases, prepared using good practice methodologies accepted by the Intergovernmental Panel on Climate Change and agreed upon by the Conference of the Parties serving as the meeting of the Parties to this Agreement; and

- b.
-Information necessary to track progress made in implementing and achieving its nationally determined contribution under Article 4.
+ 2. Information necessary to track progress made in implementing and achieving its nationally determined contribution under Article 4.

 8. Each Party should also provide information related to climate change impacts and adaptation under Article 7, as appropriate.